philips-software/spdx-builder/README.md

 ## Installation

-Build the application using the standard Maven command:
+Build the application using the standard gradle command:
 ```
-mvn clean install
+./gradlew clean build
 ```
-Then copy the resulting JAR file from the `target` directory.
+Then copy the resulting JAR file from the `build/libs` directory.

 ## Configuration